Characters of Sakura Wars: Orihime Soletta

 An extremely beautiful Italian-Japanese girl, Orihime was at first cordial to all of her teammates—except for Ōgami.
 The reason she holds a grudge against Ogami is because her Japanese father, Seiya Ogata, abandoned her; after that, she despised all Japanese men, thinking them unreliable.
 However, Ogami managed to eventually reunite her with Ogata, with whom she made peace, and Orihime and Ogami become close friends.
-Her uniform is magenta.
+Her uniform and kobu are magenta.